-This method increases student engagement by integrating lessons with social media platforms.
-Students develop digital literacy while teachers receive real-time feedback on learning progress.
-Social Media for Education builds the digital skills students need for future careers.
+This approach improves student engagement by weaving lessons into social media platforms.
+Students gain digital literacy development, while teachers receive real-time feedback and measure participation.
+Social media for education also builds career-ready skills like communication skills, collaboration, and content creation.

 Foundations of Social Media–Driven Learning